Mature Masculine

 Balance: Generosity & Receptivity

 The Provider balances Generosity and Receptivity.
-Generosity is his willingness to give freely—time, energy, resources, care.
-Receptivity is his ability to receive help without shame or hesitation.
+Generosity is his willingness to give freely: time, energy, resources, care.
+Receptivity is his ability to receive help without shame.
 Both create wholeness.

 Receptivity without generosity becomes taking.
 The Mooch (passive shadow) expects others to provide without contributing.
-He drains the realm without replenishing it, leaving others feeling used.
+He drains the realm without replenishing it.
+He leaves others feeling used.

 The Provider holds both.
 He gives freely and receives graciously.
 He cares for others and lets himself be cared for.
 The Codependent must accept help and set limits.
 The Mooch must contribute and own his responsibilities.
 Each learns to trust both sides of the exchange.